 An always-on generation of Australian CEOs are finding it harder and harder to think beyond the following business quarter.
 Driven by shareholder pressure, operational demands and a raft of other constraints, efficiency and effectiveness has long replaced inspiration and innovation in the executive suite.

-Australia’s short-term thinking is often incorrectly attributed to risk aversion or complacency, but from our work at Hay Group we know this is rarely the case.
+Australia’s short-term thinking is often incorrectly attributed to risk aversion or complacency, but from our work at we know this is rarely the case.
 Even the most bullish and driven CEOs can fall into a pattern of short term-ism.

 Like other notable vices, many of these executives fully understand the negative impact this behaviour could have on their organisations.
 Every day there are numerous examples of the toxicity of short-term corporate thinking, including increased CEO turnover and organisational instability.